TiBeN/CrontabManager/README.md

 $crontabJob->enabled = false;
 ```

-This will have the effect to prepend your cron job by a "\#" in your
+This will have the effect to prepend your cron job with a "\#" in your
 crontab when persisting it.

+## Unit tests

+Tests have been written using PHPUnit and require version 5.3+.
+To execute tests:

+    $ phpunit <crontab-library-path>/tests

+If you installed the library using Composer and installed dev-dependencies you
+can execute them using included PHPUnit as dependency:

+    $ ./vendor/bin/phpunit <crontab-library-path/tests

+# Contributions

+... are welcome :)